joeljorly/Document-Sentiment-Analysis/README.md

 The Naive Bayes theorem is a classification method which involves the Bayes theorem.
 A Naive Bayes method is a comparatively simpler method for creating ML model.
 However, despite its relative simplicity, it has proven to be highly efficient and works well with large datasets.

+The above technique has been incorporated into this project